Regularitee/KawaiiMaidMod/README.md

 ## Installation:

-This mod is designed for use with the Chesthole sound pack.
-You must manually copy the sound files into the proper directory to have compatible sounds.
+This mod is includes sound files specific for the Chesthole soundpack.
+If you want to utilize them, you need to copy the relevant files to said soundpack's folder.

 ## Source: